bartczernicki/MachineLearning-BaseballPrediction-BlazorApp/README.md

 ![Baseball ML Workbench](https://github.com/bartczernicki/MachineLearning-BaseballPrediction-BlazorApp/blob/c45c8129aec7d88539687807fd614c17f719406a/BaseballMLWorkbenchDemo.gif)

 **The application has the following features:**
-* Three different decision analysis mechanisms, performing what-if analysis
+* Three different decision analysis mechanisms that perform what-if analysis
-* A simple rules engine to predict baseball hall of fame induction, contrasted with Machine Intelligence
+* A simple "expert" rules engine to predict baseball hall of fame induction, contrasted with Machine Intelligence
 * Single and multiple machine learning models working together to predict baseball hall of fame ballot and induction metrics
 * Machine Learning models are surfaced via ML.NET in-memory for very quick inference (predictions)
 * Surfaced via the Server-Side Blazor .NET Core web application framework using SignalR to deliver the predictions from the server to the web client at scale